lemocla/neon-hangman/README.md

     - ### **Leaderboard**

-      Once a player has entered their name to save their best score, the leaderboard will be updated with their details and the date the best score was recorded.
+      When players have entered their name to save their best score, the leaderboard will be updated with their details and the date the best score was achieved.

        > - As a returning player, I want to see my leaderboard/statistics so that I can check my progress and achievements.